 This data could be used in the event that suspicion arises about the validity of a student’s work and could be used as evidence in an academic misconduct hearing.

 University of Melbourne Student Union’s (UMSU’s) Education (Academic) Officer, Caley McPherson, is taking action to make sure students’ best interests are known before the software is implemented University-wide.

 “Our main areas of concern are around kinks in the system and policy, specifically access for students with disabilities or with limited internet,” McPherson said.

-A public information session hosted by UMSU was organised on 30 March to hear students’ feedback on the use of Cadmus at
+A public information session hosted by UMSU was organised on 30 March to hear students’ feedback on the use of Cadmus at the University.

 Students feared that those without a smartphone would also be disadvantaged.
 In order to use the software, an app must be downloaded in order for Cadmus to establish a biometric keystroke profile.
 Whilst there is a way around this step for non-smartphone users, students involved in the trial said it was tedious.

 Additional criticisms from students concerned accessibility for students with disabilities, the implementation and training of faculty in how to appropriately use the software and the ethical dilemma of the University possessing so much data.